-Outage Detection System (ODS): A Silver Spring Networks software program that manages outage-related messages from electricity meters, including “last gasp” and power restore messages.Outage Management System (OMS): A computer aided system that allows an electrical utility to receive customer calls or indications from the SCADA system to manage and restore electrical outages.
+Outage Detection System (ODS): A program that manages outage-related messages from electricity meters, including “last gasp” and power restore messages.
+Unlike an Outage Management System, an ODS does not include a work order management system.

+Outage Management System (OMS): A computer-aided system that allows an electric utility to receive customer calls or indications from the SCADA system to manage and restore electrical outages.
+An OMS system is generally integrated with a work order management system.

 Prepay: An smart grid solution where electricity customers are able to pay for their usage on a daily basis (as compared to the traditional method of a monthly billing).
 Prepay allows a customer to have electricity service without placing an initial deposit.

 Renewable Portfolio Standard (RPS) for Hawai‘i: A goal established for the Hawaiian Electric Companies to attain 40% of all electricity sales using renewable energy resources by the end of 2030.

 SCADA (Supervisory Control and Data Acquisition): This computer-controlled system remotely monitors and manages electrical equipment (such as substation electric circuit breakers, substation transformers, and electrical switches ).

 System Average Interruption Duration Index (SAIDI): The average outage duration for each customer served on an electrical system.
+SAIDI equals the sum of all customer interruptions durations divided by the total number of customers served.

+Time-of-Use (TOU): An electric utility billing rate where the rate varies by period of time during the day when the energy is actually consumed.
+The rate is usually based on expected average cost: lower cost during periods of low demand and higher during periods of peak demand.

-SAIDI equals the sum of all customer interruptions durations divided by the total number of customers served.UtilityIQ: A software suite from Silver Spring Networks that includes utility software programming for smart grid initiatives as well as network administration software for configuring, upgrading, and managing a smart grid network.
-For instance, UtilityIQ Advanced Meter Manager (UIQ AMM), the base platform upon which other UtilityIQ products and components depend, reads utility usage data from smart meters using configurable, automated metering schedules.
-UtilityIQ Demand Optimizer (UIQ DO) creates and manages utility Demand Response programs, forecasts load and load shedding potential, and provides actionable analytics, after an event, about load shed and customer participation.
+UtilityIQ: A software suite from Silver Spring Networks that includes utility software programming for smart grid initiatives as well as network administration software for configuring, upgrading, and managing a smart grid network.
+For instance, UtilityIQ Advanced Meter Manager, the base platform upon which other UtilityIQ products and components depend, reads utility usage data from smart meters using configurable, automated metering schedules.
+UtilityIQ Demand Optimizer creates and manages utility Demand Response programs, forecasts load and load shedding potential, and provides actionable analytics, after an event, about load shed and customer participation.

 Volt/VAR Optimization (VVO): An smart grid solution that uses voltage data collected by AMI at customer sites.
 VVO enables Hawaiian Electric Company operators to safely and more precisely control voltages, resulting in saved energy, less carbon dioxide emissions, and lower customer bills.
 VVO minimizes voltage loss on the distribution circuits and increase the efficient operation of customer appliances.

-Wide Area Network (WAN): The Hawaiian Electric Companies’ WAN is the core communications backbone of the utility’s enterprise communications system.
+Wide Area Network (WAN): A WAN is the core communications backbone of the utility’s enterprise communications system.
 The WAN connects key facilities (such as substations, power plants, and corporate offices) to each other and to the FANs and NANs.
-The FAN and NAN networks transport data to the WAN, where the Companies’ enterprise back office systems (such as Customer Information Systems (CIS), Energy Management Systems (EMS), and Geographic Information Systems (GIS)) reside.
+The FAN and NAN networks transport data to the WAN, where the enterprise back office systems (such as Customer Information Systems, Energy Management Systems, and Geographic Information Systems) reside.
 The WAN is a dispersed telecommunications network (in contrast to a LAN or NAN which are localized networks) and often includes public networks.

 B. Smart Grid References